 ADULT ADVISORY BOARD CHAIRMAN

-The Chairman of the Adult Advisory Board will be elected by the Board of Directors during its first meeting following the annual meeting.
+The Chairman of the Adult Advisory Board will be elected by the Junior Board of Directors during its first meeting following the annual meeting.
+It is the responsibility of the Adult Advisory Board Chairman to act as Interim State Director in the event the State Director resigns before their term is up until a new State Director can be elected at the January board meeting.
+The Adult Advisory Board Chairman acts as a liaison between the Area Adult Directors and the Junior Board of Directors.
+When the Junior Board of Directors calls upon the adults for guidance, the Adult Advisory Board Chairman will gather feedback from the Area Adult Advisors and report back the Junior Board of Directors.

-ARTICLE IX STATE DIRECTOR
+ARTICLE X STATE DIRECTOR

-The State Director shall be elected by the Board of Directors at the first meeting following the annual meeting.
-The State Director shall be a voting member of the Board of Directors and all other committees.
+The State Director shall be elected by the Junior Board of Directors at the January board meeting.
 It is the State Director’s duty to advise the AJCA officers, Area Adult Advisors and other committees on matters of policy, and assist the AJCA with the conduction of meetings, activities, and programs.
 The State Director or his or her designee shall also keep the official records of membership, sanctioned show points, and financial records.
 The State Director or his or her designee shall manage the day-to-day operations of the corporation.

-The State Director shall serve a term of three years, to be annually reviewed by the Board of Directors at the first board meeting following the annual meeting.
-The Board of Directors may, by majority vote, approve the State Director’s continuation in office to fulfill the three year term, or may, by majority vote, replace the State Director for the remaining portion of the term, based upon performance or ethical issues.
-If a majority of the Board of Directors votes to replace the State Director, a new State Director shall be voted into office for the remainder of the term by a 2/3 majority vote of the Board of Directors in attendance at the meeting.
+The State Director shall serve a term of three years, to be annually reviewed by the Jumior Board of Directors at the January board meeting.
+The Junior Board of Directors may, by majority vote, approve the State Director’s continuation in office to fulfill the three year term, or may, by majority vote, replace the State Director for the remaining portion of the term, based upon performance or ethical issues.
+If a majority of the Board of Directors votes to replace the State Director, a new State Director shall be voted into office for the remainder of the term by a 2/3 majority vote of the Junior Board of Directors in attendance at the meeting.
 There shall be no term limits for the State Director.

-ARTICLE X MEETINGS
+ARTICLE XI MEETINGS

-The AJCA Board of Directors shall hold a minimum of three meetings per year, the first being in the first quarter and the second in the last quarter of the year, two of which will be the annual meeting and awards presentation.
+The AJCA Board of Directors shall hold a minimum of three meetings per year: January board meeting, Arkansas Cattlemen’s Association Convention, and Thanksgiving Classic.
 Additional meetings may be set at the state director and adult advisory board chairman’s request.

+ARTICLE XII

+QUORUM

+In order for the Board of Directors to conduct meetings, a quorum of the Junior Board of Directors must be present.
+A quorum shall consist of a majority of the Junior Board of Directors.

-ARTICLE XI AMENDMENTS
+ARTICLE XII AMENDMENTS

-Provided that all members are advised of potential changes at least thirty days in advance, these Bylaws may be adopted, amended, or repealed by a majority vote of the members present at the annual meeting referred to in Article X.
+Provided that all members are advised of potential changes at least thirty (30) days in advance, these Bylaws may be adopted, amended, or repealed by a 2/3 vote of the members present at the annual meeting referred to in Article VIII.

-ARTICLE XII SANCTIONED SHOW RULES

--RESERVED-

--RESERVED-

-ARTICLE XIII POINT STRUCTURE

-ARTICLE XIV SPECIAL AWARDS

-The Jason Bertschy Memorial Overall High Point Exhibitor Award shall be presented at the annual awards program to the AJCA member having the highest number of combined points from all categories.

-ARTICLE XV LEADERSHIP CONFERENCE

-A leadership conference or event should be held annually.
-Details will be determined by the Board of Directors.

 CERTIFICATION OF ADOPTION